AdvanceYourIT/NinjaOne-API-Examples/Patching/Start-NinjaOnePatchScan.md

   - `NinjaOneClientId`
   - `NinjaOneClientSecret`
 - **NinjaOne Instance URL:** e.g., `eu.ninjarmm.com`
-- **PowerShell Environment:** Ensure that PowerShell is installed on the system.
-- **Permissions:** Appropriate permissions to access the NinjaOne API and initiate patch scans.

 ## How It Works
 1. **Authentication:** The script authenticates with the NinjaOne API using the provided client ID and client secret.
 It obtains an access token, which is used for subsequent API requests.